 Step 1

-Put water (kombu dashi) in a pot and bring it to a boil.
-Once it comes to a boil, turn off the heat and add the bonito flakes.
-Let them steep for 2 minutes.
+Put water (or kombu dashi) in a pot and bring it to a boil.
+Once boiling, turn off the heat and add bonito flakes.
+Let it steep for 2 minutes.

 Step 2

-Strain the mixture through a sieve lined with paper towels or cloth (such as cheesecloth).
+Strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).

 Step 1

-Put water in a pot and bring it to a boil.
-Once it comes to a boil, reduce the heat to low, add the remnants of the broth from making ichiban-dashi and new bonito flakes, and simmer for 2 minutes.
+Put water (or kombu dashi) in a pot and bring it to a boil.
+Once boiling, reduce the heat to low, add the remnants of the broth from making ichiban dashi, along with additional bonito flakes, and let it simmer for 2 minutes.

 Step 2